 by Bruno Lange, Bernard und Gräfe Verlag, Koblenz, 1986.
 Page

 229. Describes two manned ornithopters flown by Adalbert Schmid

 of Pause aircraft company in 1942 and 1947.
 Also describes the Mücke

 sport plane developed by Schmid in 1939.
-(German language)
+(German with English translation)

 revolutioniere mit schlagenden Schwingen die Sportfliegerei

 by Adalbert Schmid, Weltluftfahrt, Volume 1, Issue 9, March

 1950, page 195.
 Adalbert Schmid describes his manned ornithopter

 flights of the 1940s.
 With photos of the 1942 ornithopter prior

 to addition of motor.
 (German with English translation)